aadamsx/meteor-up/README.md

-# Meteor Up
+# Meteor Up Classic

-> This version is no longer maintaining.<br/>
-> [Mupx](https://github.com/arunoda/meteor-up/tree/mupx) is the stable version. <br/>
-> New development is moved to here: https://github.com/kadirahq/meteor-up.

 #### Production Quality Meteor Deployments

-Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
-It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
+Meteor Up Class (mup-c for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
+It supports only Debian/Ubuntu flavours.
 (PRs are welcome)

-You can use install and use Meteor Up from Linux, Mac and Windows.
+You can use install and use Meteor Up from Linux, Mac.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)